EduardoZepeda/coffee-bytes-hugo/content/posts/python/aprender-python-con-criptografia-resena-de-cracking-codes-with-python/index.en.md

 ## My opinion

-In my opinion Cracking Codes with Python is good material if any of the following assumptions are met:
+From my standpoint Cracking Codes with Python is good material if any of the following assumptions are met:

 * You want to learn the basics of Python
 * You want to know the history of cryptography